tongwu-msft/azure-rest-api-specs/api-index/index.md

 This grant can only be used by web clients, allowing the application to access resources directly (no user delegation) using the client's own credentials, which are provided at registration time.
 It's typically used by non-interactive clients (no UI) running as a daemon/service, and requires only the `/token` endpoint to acquire an access token.

 The client/resource interactions for this grant are very similar to step #2 of the authorization code grant.
-Please see the "Request an Access Token" section in [Service to service calls using client credentials](https://azure.microsoft.com/en-us/documentation/articles/active-directory-protocols-oauth-service-to-service/#request-an-access-token) for details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages.
+Please see the "Request an Access Token" section in [Service to service calls using client credentials][AAD-Oauth-Client-Creds] for details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages.

 ### Assemble the request message